harahauk/ansible-role-template/README.md

 # Project maturity (- Dev|@ Staging|+ Prod):
 - Dev
 ```
 This is an [Ansible](https://www.ansible.com/)-role which installs and configures `something` and `something-more` on the target host.
+[Links to additonal documentation](htts://www.google.com).

 Requirements
 ------------
 ## Linux
 This role might "work" on a wide range of Linux-distributions, but below are the distros that are actually tested.
 Currently expected to work on the following distributions:
 - RHEL-based (RockyLinux, AlmaLinux)
 - Debian-based (Kali, Debian, Ubuntu)
 Actually tested to be working on: